 - Do not use special effects, dissolve, fades or wipes

 - Do not submit pre-recorded live performances, such as recitals, concerts or competitions.

 - Diction/Articulation – Are you clearly enunciating words so that we understand you?

-- Authenticity – Are you speaking in a real manner in order to create believability?
+- Authenticity – Are you speaking in a real manner in order to create a believable presence?

 - Characterization - Do you have a clear point of view and finding the emotional levels of a scene?

 - Body Language – Is your posture disconnected from the text?
 Don’t forget to breathe!

 - Interpretation - Are you finding the beats and transitions?
 What does your character want?
 What is compelling your character to talk?
 What happens right before you begin your scene?

 Please be sure you follow all requirements related to your application.
 Failure to comply with any of the requirements may result in disqualification during the review process and/or make your application ineligible for an award.